|

 focus mostly on the ground state and a handful of low-lying excited states, well below the dense manifold of states at x-ray energies.

-The reason for this is that the density of states at relevant energies
+Dynamic studies are necessary because the density of states at relevant energies

 renders the eigenstate formulation computationally intractable.